davidmeredith/devsGuidebook/devGuidebook.md

 #### Error Handling - Four Types of Problems

-1. Unrecoverable problems: Is the error recoverable?
+1. Unrecoverable / Fatal: Is the error recoverable?
 If not, then let the program crash/panic/throw (runtime exception).
 For example, a `FileNotFoundException` should crash if that file is the application's mandatory config file - you can't continue without it, but for a file browser application, probably not.

 2. Recoverable problems: For example, if a remote service is temporarily unavailable, you could introduce a retry before showing an error to the user.

 3. Errors that need to propagate to the user:  An error-as-value would be suitable if you are building a file-explorer GUI - you don’t want your program to crash if a file gets deleted by another process.
 In this scenario use a value-error or catch the exception and convey a sensible message to the user.

-4. Programming mistakes:  Let the program crash/panic/throw (runtime exception), you’ll be motivated to fix the problem quickly.
+4. Programming Mistakes / Boneheaded Exceptions:  Let the program crash/panic/throw (runtime exception), you’ll be motivated to fix the problem quickly.

+These problems are similar to Eric Lippert's [Four exceptions of the Apocalypse](https://ericlippert.com/2008/09/10/vexing-exceptions) (former designer of original C# compiler and language designer):

+1. Fatal Exceptions RIP (e.g. OOM, rare, don't catch these)

+2. Boneheaded Exceptions & Coding bugs (don't catch these either)

+3. Vexing Exceptions - Those exceptions that aren't really exceptional and result from unfortunate/poor design choices.
+Advice is to always handle these i.e. catch close to cause and handle/contain or re-throw something more appropriate to your application layer.

+4. Exogenous ie External Exceptions - These are external exceptions that are beyond your control, e.g. from interacting with an external system.
+Advice is to catch and handle these, potentially wrapping them and add extra context for re-throwing.

 [top](#Table-Of-Contents)